-We do not have sufficient evidence of pregnancy and maternity in the local Council Tax Reduction Scheme data held, but caseload data shows that females are disproportionality affected and are more likely to be single parents.
+We do not have sufficient evidence, but females are disproportionality affected and are more likely to be single parents.

-The Council has mitigation in place to support the additional needs of households with children including:
+Mitigation in place to support the additional needs of households with children includes:

-Deciding that the Council's local Council Tax Reduction scheme for working-age families should not replicate the rules that are in place in the national Housing Benefit scheme and the Council Tax Reduction Pensioner scheme whereby the removal of the family premium and the "2-child" rule restrict the level of award
+Deciding that the Council's local Council Tax Reduction scheme for working-age

-- Child Benefit and Child Maintenance payments are not taken into account as income when calculating entitlement to Council Tax Reduction - Additional allowances are given when calculating entitlement where there is a disabled child in the family - The scheme also mirrors provisions in the Housing Benefit scheme by taking childcare costs into account for low income working families - The Council continue to include the Family Premium when calculating Council Tax reduction - Procedures are regularly reviewed for the collection of non-payment of Council Tax and signposting to Exception Hardship Fund to ensure non-disproportionate impact on the most vulnerable household including those with children.
+- families should not replicate the rules that are in place in the national Housing Benefit scheme and the Council Tax Reduction Pensioner scheme whereby the removal of the family premium and the "2-child" rule restrict the level of award. - Child Benefit and Child Maintenance payments are not taken into account as income when calculating entitlement to Council Tax Reduction. - Additional allowances are given when calculating entitlement for where there is a disabled child in the family. - The scheme also mirrors provisions in the Housing Benefit scheme by taking childcare costs into account for low income working families. - The Council continue to include the Family Premium when calculating the Council Tax reduction. - Procedures are regularly reviewed for the collection of non-payments of Council Tax and signposting to Exception Hardship Fund to ensure non-disproportionate impact on the most vulnerable household.